rafael-santiago/kryptos/doc/INTERNALS.md

 (...)
 ```

-The struct ``kryptos_foofish_subkeys`` is abstracted but it will contain the final key used for encrypt and decrypt the data.
+The struct ``kryptos_foofish_subkeys`` is abstracted but it will contain the final key used in data encryption/decryption.

 As said before the foofish expects a 256-bit key from the user.
 This data is put into a initial state and processed in some
 way to produce the final key.
 The function ``kryptos_foofish_ld_user_key`` will load this data.
 There's a way of making